Limit Order Books: Modelling LOBs

 \subsubsection{Random-walk diffusion models}

-\textcite{Bak:1997} introduced the earliest class of zero-intelligence LOB models, in which $L(t)$ was modelled as particles diffusing along the price lattice.
-Given an initial LOB state (with all $A$ particles to the right of all $B$ particles), each particle was assumed to undergo a random walk along the price lattice.
-If two particles of opposite type occupied the same point on the price lattice, an annihilation occurred.
-Initially, such models were studied analytically and via Monte Carlo simulation \cite{Bak:1997, Chan:2001, Eliezer:1998, Tang:1999}, and produced several possible explanations for empirical regularities observed in real LOB data, such as the hump shaped depth profile, as discussed in Section \ref{mrdp}.
-However, they have since been rejected by the modelling community because several subsequent studies have concluded that the diffusion of active orders across different prices is not observed in real LOBs \cite{Chakraborti:2011b, Challet:2001, Farmer:2005}.
-Nonetheless, these models sparked the idea that empirical regularities in real LOB data that were previously thought to be a direct consequence of market participants' strategic actions could be reproduced in a zero-intelligence framework.
-This idea has subsequently become a central theme of the zero-intelligence modelling literature \cite{Bouchaud:2009, Farmer:2005, Farmer:2009, Smith:2003}.
+\citet{Bak:1997} introduced the earliest class of zero-intelligence LOB models involving particles diffusing along a price lattice.
+Given an initial LOB state with all $A$ particles to the right of all $B$ particles, they modelled the movement of each particle along the price lattice using a random walk.
+Several authors studied such models analytically and via Monte Carlo simulation \citep{Bak:1997, Chan:2001, Eliezer:1998, Tang:1999}.
+Such work produced several possible explanations for empirical regularities observed in real LOB data, such as the hump-shaped depth profile (see Section \ref{mrdp}).
+However, the \citet{Bak:1997} model has since been rejected because the diffusion of active orders across different prices is not observed in LOBs \citep{Chakraborti:2011b, Challet:2001, Farmer:2005}.
+Nonetheless, these models sparked the idea that empirical regularities in LOB data that were previously thought to be a direct consequence of traders' strategic actions could be reproduced in a zero-intelligence framework.
+This has subsequently become a central theme of zero-intelligence models throughout the literature (see, e.g., \citet{Bouchaud:2009, Farmer:2005, Farmer:2009, Smith:2003}).